 An introduction to the methods of discrete mathematics.
 Topics include linear and non-linear models.
 With a focus on recurrence relations, long term behavior, and the use of technology to model real world phenomena.
 Prerequisite: MTH 210 or consent of the instructor.
 Annually, Spring.

 MTH 376 GRAPH THEORY

 Introductory concepts and definitions, trees, planar graphs, chromatic numbers, matchings, and Ramsey theory.
 Prerequisite: MTH 211.
-Alternate years, Fall '09.
+Fall, odd years.

 MTH 380-389 SPECIAL TOPICS IN MATHEMATICS

 MTH 392 INTRODUCTION TO ANALYSIS